brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Price** +1 bonus; **Aura** moderate transmutation; **CL** 8th; **Weight** —

 This special ability can only be placed on one-handed or two-handed firearms.
 A _lucky _firearm has its own magical reservoir of grit (see _Ultimate Combat_).
 Usually this grit is stored within the marks of an engraving or in a trinket that hangs from the firearm.
 Often these marks take the form of holy symbols or fetishes, but such a reservoir can take just about any form.
 This reservoir holds 1 grit point, which is refreshed at the start of each day.
-Whether or not the wielder of a _lucky_ firearm has any deeds (see _Ultimate Combat_, she can always spend 1 grit point from the _lucky_ firearm to reroll an attack from it that would result in a misfire.
+Whether or not the wielder of a _lucky_ firearm has any deeds (see _Ultimate Combat_), she can always spend 1 grit point from the _lucky_ firearm to reroll an attack from it that would result in a misfire.
 When the wielder does so, she must take the second result, even if that attack roll also results in a misfire.

 Construction Requirements

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [heroism](spell_dir/heroism#_heroism_, creator must be a grit user
+Craft Magic Arms and Armor, _ [heroism](spells/heroism#_heroism)_, creator must be a grit user

 Lucky, Greater